norouzzadeh/CarND-LaneLines-P1/writeup_template.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.
+## Project one of Udacity CarND Program

+### Alireza Norouzzadeh

 ---

 **Finding Lane Lines on the Road**

 The goals / steps of this project are the following:
+* Preprocess the input image.
+* Find Canny edges.
+* Apply a region-of-interest selection.
+* Find Hough lines.
+* Separate lines into left and right segments.
+* Performa RANSAC estimation on each segment to find left and right lane lines.
-* Make a pipeline that finds lane lines on the road
+* Draw both left and right lane lines on the input image.
-* Reflect on your work in a written report

 [//]: # (Image References)